Miss USA 2010

-Miss USA 2010 was the 59th Miss USA pageant, held at the Theatre for the Performing Arts in Planet Hollywood Resort and Casino in Las Vegas, Nevada on May 16, 2010 which was broadcast live on NBC.
+Miss USA 2010 was the 59th Miss USA pageant, held at the Planet Hollywood Theatre for the Performing Arts in Paradise, Nevada, on May 16, 2010, which was broadcast live on NBC.
 Kristen Dalton of North Carolina, crowned her successor, Rima Fakih of Michigan as Miss USA 2010 at the end of this event.
 This was Michigan's third Miss USA title and the first title in 17 years.
 Fakih became the first Arab American to win the Miss USA title.
 This was also the first pageant since 1986 taking place in the month of May.

 Fakih represented the United States at the Miss Universe 2010 pageant in Las Vegas on August 23, 2010 where she did not advance to the semifinals; becoming the fifth Miss USA to do so in Miss Universe history (the last time was Shauntay Hinton in 2002).

 Fakih's victory was made controversial with charges of bias facing the Miss USA pageant after Morgan Elizabeth Woolard, who was runner-up, defended Arizona's anti-illegal immigration bill.

 The pageant was co-hosted by Australian celebrity chef Curtis Stone and Today show correspondent Natalie Morales.
 Color commentary was provided by Joan and Melissa Rivers.
 Pop rock band Boys Like Girls performed during the swimsuit competition and country music star Trace Adkins performed during the evening gown competition.
 Stone, Adkins, and both Rivers have all appeared on Donald Trump's television show Celebrity Apprentice.